You cannot copy content of this website, your IP is being recorded

 What treatments are available for sleep-disordered breathing in children?

+Given the varied nature of sleep-disordered breathing causes in children, treatments will differ on a case-by-case basis.
+The specialists at Koala® Center for Sleep & TMJ Disorders will work with parents to develop a treatment plan tailored to each child’s unique needs.
 The treatment of sleep-disordered breathing in children often begins with an evaluation of potential contributing factors.
 Enlarged tonsils and adenoids frequently serve as a common underlying cause for this condition.
 In select cases, when symptoms are significant and persistent, surgical removal of the tonsils and adenoids may be considered as a treatment option.

+For milder cases, a conservative approach may be initially recommended with close monitoring of the child’s condition.
+Oral appliances can offer an excellent noninvasive alternative for a wide range of sleep conditions.
+Additional therapeutic approaches may also be explored, depending on the specific needs of the child.
 These may include strategies such as weight management, the use of continuous positive airway pressure (CPAP), or, in some instances, further surgical procedures, all tailored to address the individual needs and severity of the sleep-disordered breathing in the child.
 In cases where sleep-disordered breathing is caused by a different underlying health issue, addressing that condition should also be explored.

 What risk factors are associated with sleep-disordered breathing in children?

+A wide range of risk factors exist for sleep-disordered breathing in children.
+These factors range from overall health and wellness to underlying conditions or family history.
+Health issues such as asthma or allergies can put children at risk for sleep-disordered breathing.
 Parents’ sleep patterns or history of sleep sickness can also correlate with a higher risk of sleep-disordered breathing in children.
-Environmental factors such as a child’s sleep environment such as pillow material can play a role.
+Environmental factors, such as a child’s sleep environment, such as pillow material, can play a role.
 Children who are overweight or generally less healthy than they could be will also run a greater risk of developing sleep issues.

 Our Locations